-Following is a delineation of the findings related to the request for three (3) Waivers of Development Standards, pursuant to Government Code Section 65915.
+Following is a delineation of the findings related to the request for a Waivers of Development Standard, pursuant to Government Code Section 65915.

 20. Government Code Section 65915 and LAMC Section 12.22 A.25(c) state that the Commission shall approve a density bonus and requested Waiver of Development Standard(s) unless the Commission finds that: